rayrayraykk/agentscope-runtime/cookbook/en/sandbox/sandbox.md

 * Developing on resource-constrained local machines while executing on high-performance servers
 * Deploy sandbox server with K8S

-For more advanced usage of sandbox-server, please refer to {doc}`sandbox_advanced` for detailed instructions.
+For more advanced usage of sandbox-server, please refer to {doc}`advanced` for detailed instructions.
 ```

 You can start the sandbox server on your local machine or different machines for convenient remote access.
 You should start a sandbox server via: